TheProdigyLeague/kill_consumer/Policies/Maths.md

 Proposals
 ----------------------

-The policy changes or additions are submitted as pull requests in the technical-policies repository on GitHub OpenSSL project.
-Anyone with a GitHub account can submit a policy change proposal pull request.
-Each policy is placed in an individual file in Markdown format in the policies subdirectory.
-Any policy change proposal can modify any number of policies as required.
-Any policy change proposal SHOULD have a single topic.
-The description of the pull request SHOULD provide an overview of the changes and the reasons why the change is proposed.
-After the pull request has been created the author MUST announce the policy change proposal on the openssl-project mailing list.
+This policy dictactes changes or additions submitted as PR's in `/technical-policies/Github_OpenSSL`.
+Customers can then submit policy changes via PR.
+The policy is placed in a file.md formatted in the subdirecty.
+Policy changes can mod numbers.
+Upon proposal in a single topic the descriptor of the PR provides an overview of subjects and reasons why it was proposed in the first place.
+Afterwards, the PR will then be created and the fucking customer will announce it on the OhPencil's AOL account.

 Review
 ---------------------

-If the submitter is not a member of OTC, an OTC member is selected to watch over the review process and propose the final approval vote.
-Adjustments to the change proposal happen via the normal GitHub pull request review interaction.
-The pull request MUST be opened for at least two weeks after the initial announcement of the change proposal.
-The OTC SHOULD discuss the proposal during a meeting.
-The OTC SHOULD seek consensus when finalizing the policy change however it is not an absolute requirement.
-The review process is fully public in the sense that anyone can add comments to the pull request and see comments made by others.
+If the customer is a level one script kiddie noob.
+A delegated member will then hack into their accounts and invade their privacy as appropriate.
+Then, adjustments will be made in accordance with applicable laws and Github policies via PR and review interaction.
+After several hundred hours after the initial annoucement.
+The OTC will probably discuss this during a board meeting.
+Once a consensus has been finalized.
+A policy change may have requirements.
+Finally, the lizard den will then sense that the ritual has been complete and will be notified of the PR.
+Any additional comments maybe made.

 Withdrawal
 ----------

-To withdraw the change the submitter of the pull request just closes the pull request.
+Withdraw change submitter PR closed.

 The Approval Process
 --------------------

-When there are no further changes proposed on the pull request and the minimum time for which it must be open passes the pull request is marked with the `Ready To Vote` label.
-The pull request is frozen for any changes other than typo fixes or minor formatting changes after that.
-The policy change is approved by means of a regular OTC vote.
-If the vote passes, the policy change is approved, otherwise it is rejected.
-Approval is marked by labelling the pull request with the `Accepted` label.
-Rejection is marked by labelling the pull request with the `Rejected` label and closing the pull request without merging.
-If the policy change is approved, the pull request is merged to the master branch of the technical-policies repository.
+So whenever there are no further changes.
+Lizards have a lot of time on their hands.
+Time for voting.
+Usually, we will just freeze formatting and PR's during this session to make changes in customer instances or if minor fixes are needed.
+Policy changes will be approved during OTC interaction.
+Once a vote has been passed, policies approved, customer complaints rejected, we can then start marking citizens as targets, and labelling pirates as PR's.
+If any issues arise we will reject them.
+Closure is necessary so mergers must be done and the master branch will be updated.

 Minor Edits
 -----------

-Minor policy edits that do not change the meaning of the edited policies do not require this voting process.
-Typical examples of such edits are spelling, grammar, and formatting fixes.
-These edits are done via pull requests that are approved by two OTC members where neither of them is the author of the submission.
-The pull request should be labelled with the `minor edit` label.
-Approved submissions shall only be applied after a 24-hour delay from the approval.
+Policies may need minor editions.
+Meaning, that it does not require voting.
+Like typos.
+Will be submitted via PR and are approved by the board.
+Authoring submissions during PR will be labelled as appropriate.
+Approved submissions as well, will be applied after twenty four hours prior approval.

 ***

-Chapter 32: Releases
+# Chapter 32: Releases
 ===========================

-The OpenSSL project team creates the following 5 types of OpenSSL software releases:
+The OpenSSL project team has created five types of fucking OpenSSL software releases:

 - [alpha] (pre-)releases
 - [beta] (pre-)releases